uas-at-ucla/suas-2019/ground/README.md

   and passwords, along with flight logs and history.

 ## Timeline
-* Quarter 1: Research, construct a solid plan on firmware integration with the software, have a prototyping Flask and React.js framework ready.
+* Quarter 1: Research, construct a solid plan on firmware integration with the software, have a prototyping Flask framework ready.
   * Goal: Have a working ground control software that communicates with the plane and can be tested.
 * Quarter 2: Code, code, and code.
   * Goal: Have a complete ground control software by end of February.